Orientation (vector space): Zero-dimensional case

 It is therefore possible to orient a point in two different ways, positive and negative.

 Because there is only a single ordered basis $\emptyset$, a zero-dimensional vector space is the same as a zero-dimensional vector space with ordered basis.
 Choosing $\{\emptyset\} \mapsto +1$ or $\{\emptyset\} \mapsto -1$ therefore chooses an orientation of every basis of every zero-dimensional vector space.
 If all zero-dimensional vector spaces are assigned this orientation, then, because all isomorphisms among zero-dimensional vector spaces preserve the ordered basis, they also preserve the orientation.
 This is unlike the case of higher-dimensional vector spaces where there is no way to choose an orientation so that it is preserved under all isomorphisms.

 However, there are situations where it is desirable to give different orientations to different points.
 For example, consider the fundamental theorem of calculus as an instance of Stokes' theorem.
 A closed interval [a, b] is a one-dimensional manifold with boundary, and its boundary is the set {a, b}.
 In order to get the correct statement of the fundamental theorem of calculus, the point b should be oriented positively, while the point a should be oriented negatively.

 On a line

-The one-dimensional case deals with an oriented line or directed line, which may be traversed in one of two directions.
+The one-dimensional case deals with an oriented line (or directed line), which may be traversed in one of two directions.
 In real coordinate space, an oriented line is also known as an axis.
-There are two orientations to a line just as there are two orientations to an oriented circle (clockwise and anti-clockwise).
-A semi-infinite oriented line is called a ray.
+There are two orientations to a line (forward and backward) just as there are two orientations to an oriented circle (clockwise and anti-clockwise).
+A semi-infinite oriented line is called a ray (sometimes also a half-axis or an oriented half-line).
 In the case of a line segment (a connected subset of a line), the two possible orientations result in directed line segments.